Boipisigre/pdf2comics/README.md

 # PDF to CBZ Converter (AVIF)

-This Python script converts one or multiple PDF files into CBZ archives using AVIF image format for comic book optimization.
+This Python script converts one or multiple PDF files into CBZ archives using AVIF image format for comic book file size optimization.

 ## Features